Transwert/myResume/README.md

 # myResume
-Contains my resume ( updated on : 7th January, 2020 )
+Contains my resume ( updated on : May 17th, 2020 )